 - Roll the dough in granulated sugar: before chilling, I like to roll the cookies in sugar.
 Not only does it make these even prettier, but it also adds another element of flavor, sweetness, and improves on the texture.

 - Chilled dough: This dough get chilled for a bit before baking which allows all of the ingredients and flavors to meld.
 Just like marinating meat before you cook it makes it more flavorful, the same with these cookies.
 It allows the flavors to meld together and get more flavorful.
 For these cookies, I actually found shaping the cookies first and THEN chilling the shaped cookies worked best.
 While they’re soft and un-chilled they shape a lot easier and crack a lot less than when the dough is cold.
 So shape, cover, and chill!
 Since we’re chilling without the jam in them, I then also like to chill for another 10 minutes or so after filling these cookies with jam.
 You want the cookies very cold and firm before going into the oven.

-- Using REAL butter and beating it with the sugar: Butter gives these cookies body, texture, and flavor.
+- Throughly beat the butter and sugar: Butter gives these cookies body, texture, and flavor.
 By beating it with the sugars at the start you’re fluffing up the butter with air which gives these cookies that perfect foundation for a great texture.
-Margarine won’t cut it for these!
+(Margarine won’t cut it for these!)

 Thumbprint Cookies FAQs